YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - neutrality. (over HTTP, SMTP, TCP, UDP)
 - independence (any programming model)

+WS-Address spoofing:
+- provides additional routing information in the SOAP header
+- allowing asynchronous communication
+- a subtype:  BPEL Rollback. requires the existence of BPEL engine

+WS-Security: an extension to SOAP to apply security to Web services.

+WS-Policy: allows web services to use XML to advertise their policies.

+WSDL: Web Services Description Language

+SOAPAction spoofing:
+- an additional HTTP header element called SOAPAction
+-  the operation to be executed solely on the information contained in the SOAPAction attribute

+XML Flooding: send a large number of legitimate SOAP Messages

+Soap Array Attack:  cause a denial of service attack to limit the web service availability.  lead to memory exhaustion. declares an array with 1,000,000,000 String elements.

 SQLi:
 - DMS-specific SQLi / out-of-band OOB SQLi.
-DNS or HTTP query to the SQL server with SQL statement.
+DNS or HTTP query to the SQL server with SQL statement. create DNS or HTTP requests to transfer data to an attacker
 - Classic SQLi.
 Error based, or UNION based.
 - Compound SQLi.
 SQLi with XSS, DoS, DNS hijacking.
 - Blind SQLi. based on True/False questions.
+- Union-based SQLi

 CSRF:
 - aka. one-click attack, or session riding